jlucaspains/sharp-cert-manager/readme.md

 # sharp-cert-manager
 This project aims to provide a simple tool to monitor certificate validity.
-It is composed of a [GO](https://go.dev/) backend API built using GO http server and a frontend build using [Svelte](https://svelte.dev/).
+It is entirely built using [GO](https://go.dev/).

 ![Demo frontend image](/docs/demo.jpeg)